 Bachelor of Science (BS) offered in On-campus formats.

 Lindenwood University offers a highly competitive Environmental Sciences B.S. in the Greater Saint Louis Region.
-Through this program, you will gain important technical knowledge to analyze and address a variety of environmental problems, including their causes, impacts, and methods of preventing environmental problems in the future.
-By earning a B.S. in environmental science at Lindenwood University, you will have options for professional employment in multiple areas, as well as be poised to enter graduate school to earn an advanced degree in a specialized area.
+Through this St. Louis environmental science degree program, you will gain important technical knowledge to analyze and address a variety of environmental problems, including their causes, impacts, and methods of preventing environmental problems in the future.
+By earning a B.S. in environmental science at Lindenwood University in St. Louis (St. Charles), MO, you will have options for professional employment in multiple areas, as well as be poised to enter graduate school to earn an advanced degree in a specialized area.
 The Environmental Sciences faculty members are experienced professionals in soil sciences, fate and behavior of chemical contaminants in the environment, environmental risk assessment, geology, geo-archaeology, geospatial methods, and hydrology.
 Lindenwood University also offers a minor in Environmental Sciences.
-Please see the Environmental Science brochure for more information about the program.
+Please see the Environmental Science brochure for more information about the degree program.

 Earning a Degree in Environmental Science from Lindenwood University

-A B.S. degree in Environmental Science requires a general education core curriculum, plus 74 credit hours in subject-specific course.
+A bachelor of science (BS) degree in Environmental Science requires a general education core curriculum, plus 74 credit hours in subject-specific course.
 You will study subjects like biological diversity, environmental policy, hydrology, chemistry, and many more.

 What Can You Do with a Degree in Environmental Science from Lindenwood University?

-A B.S. in environmental science will prepare you for multiple career choices and future options, such as:
+A BS in environmental science degree will prepare you for multiple career choices and future options, such as:

 A career in the private sector working with industry to ensure compliance with environmental regulations and permits.